Understanding United States Steel's Unusual Options Activity | Benzinga

 Understanding United States Steel's Unusual Options Activity

-On Thursday, shares of United States Steel (NYSE:X) saw unusual options activity.
-After the option alert, the stock price moved down to $27.89.
+Shares of United States Steel (NYSE:X) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $28.4.

 - Option Type: SWEEP